-The COVID-19 pandemic has created many challenges for South Carolinians, and broadband service is a major example: when schools switched to remote learning this spring, the lack of uniform access to broadband quickly emerged as a significant obstacle.
+The COVID-19 pandemic has created many challenges for South Carolinians, and broadband service is a major example: when schools switched to remote learning, the lack of uniform access to broadband quickly emerged as a significant obstacle.
 The issue also created hardship for healthcare providers and many others.
 The South Carolina General Assembly pulled together key stakeholders, gathered input and adopted a Broadband Accessibility Act intended to improve access across the state.

 Santee Cooper does not want to be a retail broadband provider.
 Rather, Santee Cooper has been developing a broadband program in accordance with the Act that will enable broadband providers to improve statewide accessibility more quickly and less expensively.

 Draft Rates and Terms

 On Feb.
 24, 2021, the Santee Cooper Board of Directors approved draft rates and terms that could allow broadband providers to more quickly build out retail service to unserved areas of South Carolina by accessing Santee Cooper’s transmission infrastructure and 1,200 miles of excess fiber.
 These proposed rates and terms are in line with the principles we established last year to govern our involvement.

 To educate stakeholders on these proposed rates and terms, Santee Cooper held a virtual public informational session at 2 p.m. on March 2.